hbc/Intro-to-Unix/lessons/07_rnaseq_worksflow.md

 $ bsub -Is -n 6 -q interactive bash
 ```

-Change directories into the `unix_oct2015` directory and copy the `reference_data` folder into your project directory:
+Change directories into the `unix_workshop` directory and copy the `reference_data` folder into your project directory:

 ```
 $ cp reference_data rnaseq_project/data